Bootstrapping entanglement in quantum spin systems: Introduction

 Using the bootstrap procedure, we obtain precise values for the concurrence, tangle, residual tangle, and quantum Fisher information, which can be cross-checked using other methods.
 Although the LMG model with both types of magnetic fields can be also exactly solved using angular momentum techniques, as shown in appendix~\ref{sectionLMGangmom}, the precise solution offers only modest benefits compare to the bootstrap approach if the goal is to understand the full spectrum of eigenstates.
 Nonetheless, we present some specific results related to concurrence of two spins and quantum Fisher information for relatively large systems of specific eigenstates in appendix~\ref{sectionLMGangmom}.
 The LMG model can also be solved using exact block diagonalization, and the results obtained are presented in Appendix~\ref{sectionLMGbd}.

 The remainder of this paper is structured as follows: Section \ref{sectiontechnique} outlines the bootstrap methodology in the context of quantum spin systems.
 Section \ref{sectionLMG} introduces the LMG model and identifies the operators pertinent to our bootstrap approach, offering a simple example to lay the groundwork for subsequent findings.
 Section \ref{sectionconcurence} and Section \ref{sectiontangle} present calculations for concurrence, tangle, and residual tangle across the spectrum.
 Section \ref{sectionQFI} extends these ideas to quantum Fisher information, giving an estimation of multipartite entanglement content.
 We conclude the paper with a discussion and summary in Section \ref{sectionconclusion}.
+In Appendix~\ref{sectiontoy}, we demonstrate the bootstrapping process for a simple toy model.
+In Appendix~\ref{sectionPIS}, we discuss the issue of (in)existence of the permutation invariant states in the LMG model.
+In Appendix~\ref{sectionCC} we discuss the computational complexity of the bootstrap method.